KKU Class 13 Reunites for the “6th KKU13 Reunion 2026,” Celebrating 50th Anniversary and Donating Scholarships to Uphold the Spirit of the University

 Alumni from six founding faculties strengthen their 50-year bond and contribute significantly to educational advancement at Khon Kaen University.

-On Sunday, 25 January 2026, in Khon Kaen Province, 220 alumni from Khon Kaen University’s 13th Class (KKU13)—representing the six original faculties: Agriculture (AG13), Engineering (EN13), Education (ED8), Nursing (NU6), Science and Liberal Arts (SC4 & ART2), and Medicine (MED4)—convened for the “6th KKU13 Reunion 2026” to celebrate the 50th anniversary of their class cohort.
+On Sunday, 25 January 2026, in Khon Kaen Province, 220 alumni from Khon Kaen University’s 13th Class (KKU13)—representing the six founding faculties: Agriculture (AG13), Engineering (EN13), Education (ED8), Nursing (NU6), Science and Liberal Arts (SC4 & ART2), and Medicine (MED4)—gathered for the “6th KKU13 Reunion 2026” to celebrate the 50th anniversary of their class cohort.

 The Faculty of Medicine alumni hosted this year’s gathering under the theme, “50 Years of Friendship: The Bond of Modindaeng 13.”
 The Class 13 cohort is uniquely known within Khon Kaen University for its consistency in organising this joint reunion across all six original faculties for the sixth time, demonstrating the strong unity, friendship, and affection shared amongst their peers.